cortrudolph/SLU_IO_Psych/content/post/post1/index.md

 <!--more-->

 Welcome to the new website of the Saint Louis University IO Psychology Program!
-This is a "work in progress," so check back often for new content.
+This website in under construction, and is definitely a "work in progress," so check back often for new content.
 You can also subscribe to our newsletter for updates: https://sluiopsychology.substack.com